openedx/edx-proctoring/docs/backends.rst

  Proctoring backend implementation
 ===================================

-Proctoring providers (PS) who wish to integrate with Open edX should implement a `REST API`_ and a thin `Python wrapper`_, as described below.
+Proctoring services (PS) who wish to integrate with Open edX should implement a `REST API`_ and a thin `Python wrapper`_, as described below.

 REST API
 --------